By Chris Dyer via SWNS

 Experts said not only do the results raise concerns about marketing’s role in promoting unhealthy products, but also in encouraging overconsumption.

-Professor Watkins added: “One of the major threats to planetary health is overconsumption, and the current and continued increases in consumption are unsustainable.”
+Prof Watkins added: “One of the major threats to planetary health is overconsumption, and the current and continued increases in consumption are unsustainable.”

 While she expected to see advertising for unhealthy products, she found the relative number of those messages in comparison to social and healthy food messages concerning, Prof Watkins said.